AuthorizeNet/accept-sdk-android/README.md

 ### 1. Initialize AcceptSDKApiClient

- All SDK APi's will be accessed through `AcceptSDKApiClient` Object.
-It can be created as follows:
+ All SDK API's will be accessed through `AcceptSDKApiClient` Object, which can be created as follows:

 ```java
 // Parameters: